fintechsandbox/project-sandcastle/thomson_reuters/elsen.md

 Official fundamental documentation.

 ## Fundamentals_Glossary_Parsed.xlsx
 Parsed version of the official fundamental documentation.
 Helpful if you want to programmatically generate documentation for a subset of all of the fundmentals.
+Note the descriptions do have some artifacts from the pdf that may need to be removed, depending on which parts you want.

 ## TRKD_API_Developer_Guide.pdf
 Official api documentation.